Calcium citrate, Ca(C6H5O7)2(MW = 498.5 amu), is a common dietary... | Channels for Pearson+

 1

-Step 2: Once you have the recommended daily intake values, note them down for reference.
-For example, the recommended daily intake for adult men and premenopausal women is often around 1000 mg of calcium per day.

-Step 3: Understand that calcium citrate is a compound that provides calcium.
-The molecular weight (MW) of calcium citrate is given as 498.5 amu.

-Step 4: Calculate the amount of calcium in calcium citrate.
-To do this, determine the proportion of calcium in the compound by using the atomic weight of calcium and the molecular formula of calcium citrate.
+Determine the percentage of calcium in calcium citrate, Ca(C_6H_5O_7)_2, by calculating the molar mass of calcium and dividing it by the molar mass of calcium citrate.

-Step 5: Use the proportion of calcium in calcium citrate to calculate how much of the compound is needed to meet the recommended daily intake of calcium.

 Was this helpful?